 Look at the highest price products and customers with the highest average selling prices.
 Rank these sales statistics, then go through each and every one and identify the reason they pay price premiums for your products.
 What do you find?
 Yes, that’s right: There are lots of different reasons why you can get higher than average prices.
 Keep going with this exercise; it will put money in your pocket.

 Share these reasons with other team members in the sales and marketing.
 Keep building these reasons out and then use them to develop your next negotiation strategy.

-Fiction #4 The sales force need to be able to offer their own discretionary discounts to win the deal
+Price Fiction #4: The sales force need to be able to offer their own discretionary discounts to win the deal

-This would be fine if the world was gross margins greater than 50% and the internet, email and mobile phones did not exist.
+This would be fine if the world was full of gross margins greater than 50%, and if the internet, email and mobile phones did not exist.